Setting permissions

 Organization admins can assign the hub admin role to users.
 This also gives a user admin level permissions for all the repositories within that hub too.
 The hub admin role is particularly useful for enterprises with many hubs, who want to control which hubs their admin users access and manage.

-Users with the hub admin role on at least one hub are highlighted in the account management panel.
+Users with the hub admin role on at least one hub are highlighted in Account Management.

 If a member is demoted from having the hub admin role, to the role they previously had (with lesser permissions), their previous permissions are restored.